ikramsaedi/term-deposit-calculator/README.md

 Since my code is relatively modularised, it makes sense to write unit tests for each function rather than trying to test the entire `termDepositCalculator.ts` file.

 I also didn't think testing `termDepositCalculator.ts` was that crucial as it mainly has CLI logic, which should be largely tested by the `yargs` library.
 And we are under time constraints!

-#### How test cases were generated

-I tried to test a few different scenarios in ways that I expect the function to be used, and also unexpected ones as well.

 ## How interest is calculated